9 recipes for success from leading food and beverage subscription brands

 Thirsty for more?
 Check out 6 beverage brands using subscriptions to replenish their revenue.

 2. Pandemic proof your subscription

 Trae Halkitis, CTO of Metabolic Meals, attributes the fresh meal delivery subscription services strong growth during Covid-19 to having been equipped to handle an influx of delivery orders, as well as being a brand that customers trusted within the food delivery space.

 Where other food brands scrambled to get in on food delivery in the early days of the pandemic, Metabolic Meals already had their shipping, logistics, food safety, and subscription protocols in place, making them the ideal meal solution for grocery-store wary food shoppers.

 Metabolic Meals offered a convenient and customizable option for grocery-store wary food shoppers during the pandemic.

 Liquid Death also enjoyed a positive growth spike during the pandemic.
 Similarly, they were well equipped to offer people looking to stock up on essential supplies a convenient delivery option.
 Allowing customers to get a discount when they ordered five or more cases at once as part of their popular F*** Corona campaign, they saw a 30% increase in subscriber revenue.

 These food and beverage brands ability to pivot and meet new consumer demands under adverse circumstances speaks to the agility and future-readiness of their businesses.
-As the post-pandemic landscape continues to evolve, brands that can embrace a ready-for-anything mindset and be able to pivot to meet rapidly shifting customer expectations will continue to find easy wins.
+As the post-pandemic landscape continues to evolve, brands that can embrace a ready-for-anything mindset and be able to pivot to meet rapidly shifting customer expectations will continue to lead the charge.

 Key takeaway: Futureproof your brand for anything by having the infrastructure in place to sell to anyone, anywhere, under any circumstance, and the agility to pivot in real time.